s-taylor/dotfiles/readme.md

 ## YouCompleteMe

-**NOTE:** This is probably now redundant since Plug performs the compile step?
+**NOTE:** This is only necessary if PlugInstall post install hook fails

 1. `brew install cmake`
 1. `cd ~/.vim/plugged/YouCompleteMe`